OpenStreetMap won’t charge you

 It’s easier than you think

 There’s no limit to what you can do with OpenStreetMap.
 Yet it needn’t take long to get started.
-You can switch to OSM in under an hour using tools like the easy Leaflet API and MapQuest Open’s free tiles.
+You can switch to OSM in under an hour using tools like the easy Leaflet and a provider of free tiles.
 Read the rest of this site to get started with the possibilities.